Yuvraj0014/Next-Word-Prediction-with-LSTM-RNN-and-GRU-RNN/README.md

-# Next Word Prediction with LSTM RNN and GRU RNN
+# Next Word Prediction with LSTM RNN and GRU RNN hiy hjygf hjyhgh hjhjh

 ## 📋 Project Overview
 This project focuses on building a next word prediction model using two popular recurrent neural network (RNN) architectures - Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU).
 The model has been trained on the Shakespeare-Hamlet text from the NLTK Gutenberg corpus, so the predicted outputs will be in the context of Shakespearean language.